 A factory worker, Douglas Quaid, begins to suspect that he is a spy after visiting Rekall - a company that provides its clients with implanted fake memories of a life they would like to have led - goes wrong and he finds himself on the run.

 A crash landing leaves Kitai Raige and his father Cypher stranded on Earth, a millennium after events forced humanity's escape.
 With Cypher injured, Kitai must embark on a perilous journey to signal for help.

 New York City is subsumed in arctic winds, dark nights, and white lights, its life unfolds, for it is an extraordinary hive of the imagination, the greatest house ever built, and nothing exists that can check its vitality.
 One night in winter, Peter Lake (Colin Farrell), orphan and master-mechanic, attempts to rob a fortress-like mansion on the Upper West Side.
 Though he thinks the house is empty, the daughter of the house is home.
-Thus begins the love between Peter, a middle-aged Irish burglar, and Beverly Penn (Jessica Brown Findlay), a young girl, who is dying.Written by
+Thus begins the love between Peter, an Irish burglar in his early 20's, and Beverly Penn (Jessica Brown Findlay), a young girl, who is dying.Written by

 176 of 201 people found this review helpful.

 Was this review helpful to you?

 | Report this